 Budget: $1,800,000 (estimated)

-If you’re a horror fan you’ll know all about the censorship crusades of the MPAA and BBFC during the early 1980s.
-In fact, I’ve covered the subject many times over, most notably in an article entitled Scream and Scream Again: A Brief History of Video Nasties, which outlined the various sociopolitical motivations behind a tabloid-driven crusade that would strip us of our civil liberties.
+If you’re an old school horror fan you’ll know all about the censorship crusades of the MPAA and BBFC during the early 1980s.
+In fact, I’ve covered the subject many times over, most notably in an article entitled Scream and Scream Again: A Brief History of Video Nasties, which outlined the various machinations behind a tabloid-driven crusade that would tar modern horror with the dirty brush.
 This was a subject covered in a collection of essays edited by Martin Barker entitled The Video Nasties – Freedom And Censorship In The Media, a rare, out-of-print gem that can go for as much as £150 on the second-hand market, and a tattered paperback copy at that.
 In short, independent filmmakers were criminalised, movies were banned outright and widespread moral panic ensued, a fact that played into the hands of a UK Conservative government who under ‘Iron Lady’ Margaret Thatcher were promoting a ‘return to Victorian values’.
-Personally, I don’t know which is scarier.
+Personally, I don’t know which was scarier.

 It all seems just a little silly in hindsight, but at the time it was deadly serious.
 Of all the ‘nasties’ subjected to such puritanism, perhaps the most famous is Ruggero Deodato’s startling mockumentary Cannibal Holocaust, the tale of a New York anthropologist who ventures into the ‘Heart of Darkness’ in search of a missing crew, only to be confronted by a cannibal tribe in the Amazon.
 The shoot was a testing experience for all involved and Dedodato was labelled a sadist by cast and crew members.
 As well as killing real animals during production, native extras were unpaid and subjected to highly dangerous situations, leading actor Robert Kerman to claim, “He was a sadist.
 [Deodato] was particularly sadistic to people that couldn’t answer back, people that were Colombian, [and] people that were Italian but could be sent home.”